 Always trying to do things differently.

-I have been mixing and producing in my city for 4 years, and now I'm looking to work with people all over the world to create something unique.
+I have been mixing, mastering in my city for 4 years, and now I'm looking to work with people all over the world to create something unique.

 Send me an email through 'Contact' button above and I'll get back to you asap.

 2 Reviews - 1 Repeat ClientEndorse Duende Marino

 Patricio is an exceptionally talented Mix Engineer.
 He takes careful consideration in listening to what your vision is for the music - and practically making this happen.
 He has fantastic attention to detail, is technically/sonically gifted and really does put in an incredible amount of effort to make sure that you are fulfilled with the end result.
 Also, he is easy to work and communicate with.
 Would highly recommend.
 Most of all, his mixes sound great - depth, space and authenticity.

 Q: Describe the most common type of work you do for your clients.

 A: I have been doing live sessions, recording, producing and mixing in my hometown, but the most typical thing is mixing.

 Q: What other musicians or music production professionals inspire you?